Information on this page

-In addition to a university response, EMU supports the reporting party to make a police report and supports their right to pursue criminal action for incidents of relationship violence and/or sexual misconduct that may also be crimes under Virginia, Pennsylvania, or District of Columbia criminal statutes, depending on where the incident took place, as well as the reporting party’s right to decline to file criminal charges against the responding party(s).
+In addition to a university response, EMU encourages the reporting party to make a police report and supports their right to pursue criminal action for incidents of relationship violence and/or sexual misconduct that may also be crimes under Virginia, Pennsylvania, or District of Columbia criminal statutes, depending on where the incident took place.
+EMU also respects the reporting party’s right to decline to file criminal charges against the responding party(s).

 Reporting parties may simultaneously pursue criminal and university disciplinary action.
 The university will support reporting parties in understanding and assessing their reporting options and assist in notifying law enforcement authorities if the reporting party so chooses.
-Upon receipt of a report, the university will inform individuals of their right to file (or decline to file) criminal charges as well as the availability of medical, counseling, and support services.
-The university will inform the reporting party(s) of any additional interim measures available to prevent contact between the reporting party(s) and the responding party(s), such as housing, academic, transportation, and working accommodations, if reasonably available.
+Upon receipt of a report, the university will provide written notification to individuals of their right to file (or decline to file) criminal charges as well as the availability of medical, counseling, and support services (see Appendix C).
+The university will provide written notification to the reporting party(s) of any additional interim measures available to prevent contact between the reporting party(s) and the responding party(s), such as housing, academic, transportation, and working accommodations, if reasonably available.
 Making a report to the university does not require participation in any subsequent university proceedings, nor is a report required for a reporting party to receive support or remedial measures.

-Note that definitions used within Virginia, Pennsylvania, and District of Columbia criminal laws may differ from those used in this policy, which adheres to Clery Act definitions as required by the US Department of Education.
+Note that definitions of criminal law used within Virginia, Pennsylvania, and the District of Columbia may differ from those used in this policy, which adheres to Clery Act definitions as required by the US Department of Education.
 Also note that, in compliance with the Clery Act, the university adjudicates cases under this policy according to the standard of proof known as Preponderance of the Evidence (see Section 2 for definitions); while criminal processes use the Beyond a Reasonable Doubt standard of proof.
 These differing standards of proof may result in different outcomes for the same case when adjudicated under EMU’s Relationship Violence and Sexual Misconduct policy and under Virginia, Pennsylvania, or District of Columbia criminal laws.

 7.4 PRESERVATION OF EVIDENCE